 Your goal is to feel pleasure; when you cannot, there’s no reason for that.

 On the other hand, someone who delays gratification for a certain reason has to develop the tools to endure those moments of frustration, the moments of lack, when there’s no pleasure to be found.

 Simply put, suffering is inevitable.
-It is also necessary to offer it a meaning, to tied it to a higher purpose, a goal, a dream.
+It is also necessary to give it a meaning, to tied it to a higher purpose, a goal, a dream.

 Otherwise, suffering becomes unbearable.

 If you always want to do what’s easy, your life will be hard.
 If you do what’s hard, your live will be easy.

 You are always choosing to either delay gratification and play the long game or to seek pleasure in the form of instant gratification.
 Which of these two you choose most of the time will determine your success and the quality of your life.

 If you want to live an extraordinary life, whether in terms of income, health, or relationships, you need to seek out to delay gratification for as long as possible.